I believe that there are events in life that create a clear “before” and “after.”

 Because there are things that shake your foundation in a way that provide you with two options — spiral down into helplessness and excuses OR relentlessly pursue a personal evolution.

-There is a way to lead, to inspire, and to achieve - while taking care of yourself - while growing and evolving.
+There is a way to own a business, to lead, to inspire, and to achieve - while taking care of yourself - while growing and evolving.
 It’s the only sustainable way.

 I’m holding you to the transformation that you say you want – this is what I do.

-We will blend strategy and practicality with imagination and innovation.
+We will blend strategy and practicality with imagination and intuition.

-We will revolutionize balance between personal and professional life.
+We will revolutionize the relationship between your personal life and business.

 Even us high achievers can have moments - lots of them - where we don’t feel like we’re worth it.
-We wonder if we have what it takes to be an inspiring, empowered leader.
-We wonder if dealing with work stress and burnout and an unraveling personal life are just the costs associated with being a leader (they aren’t, by the way).
+We wonder if we have what it takes to be an inspiring, empowered entrepreneur.
+We wonder if dealing with stress, exhaustion, and a quickly disappearing personal life are just the costs associated with being a business owner (they aren’t, by the way).

 Maybe we’re too afraid to move forward, but we KNOW you have unfulfilled potential.